himanshu-khati/StellarCart/README.md

 # StellarCart - Ecommerce Web Project

 Welcome to StellarCart, an ecommerce web project built using Create React App, Tailwind CSS, FakeStoreAPI, Redux Toolkit, and React Router DOM.
+You can view the live demo of the project at [stellarcart.web.app](https://stellarcart.web.app).

 ## Features